wimalopaan/opentx/README.md

 Completed tasks:

+* Switches warnings now dissapear by moving the switches.
 * Switches working!
 * Removed graceful shutdown with right horizontal trim up.
 Not needed it seems.
 * Restored Enter key as MENU.
 Hold for model settings.